eugenius1/eugenius1.github.io/freebies.md

 share-buttons: true
 ---

-Disclaimer: I may also be getting something in turn.
-These links and codes may become invalid.
+Disclaimers: I may also be getting something in turn.
+Also, these links and codes may become invalid.

 ---